 player shall be detained, in the Weigh-In room for the one (1) subsequent attempt at which time the

-record shall reflect a “W’, and the player shall not be permitted to participate in that game.
+record shall reflect a “W’, (and the weight recorded) and the player shall not be permitted to participate in that game.

-8.6) The Pre-game Weigh-In shall not be open to anyone except League Officials, League Executive
+8.6) The Pre-game Eligibility/Weigh-In shall not be open to anyone except League Officials, League Executive

 League Official then that coach will be declared ineligible for that game.

-8.7) Any player caught on the official scales prior to the Pre-game Weigh-In shall be reported to the
+8.7) Any player caught on the official scales prior to the Pre-game Eligibility/Weigh-In shall be reported to the

 League Official and shall be declared ineligible for that game.

-8.8) Any player, who is determined to be ineligible through the weigh-in procedure and notated in the
+8.8) Any player, who is determined to be ineligible through the Eligibility/Weigh-in procedure and notated in the

-weigh-in book, will be ineligible for the make-up game.
-This includes any notations in the weigh-in book
+Game Day book, will be ineligible for the make-up game.
+This includes any notations in the Game Day book

 that makes a player ineligible for that game.